-I completed my training (pupillage) at 4 New Square in 2001 and I have been specialising in professional negligence claims ever since.
+I I have been specialising in professional negligence claims since I completed my training in 2001.
 4 New Square is consistently rated as the leading set of chambers for professional negligence work and I am rated as a leading junior in the field by the Legal 500 directory and by Chambers and Partners.

-> About half of my work in this field involves acting for clients who are suing, or thinking of suing, their former professional advisers.
+About half of my work in this field involves acting for clients who are suing, or thinking of suing, their former professional advisers.
 They may be individuals, small businesses or larger institutions such as banks or building societies.

 The other half of my work involves acting for professionals who are facing a claim, and usually, their professional indemnity insurers.

 I frequently act in claims against solicitors and barristers, auditors and accountants, valuers and surveyors, independent financial advisers, receivers, insolvency practitioners, insurance brokers, and other professionals.
 I do not act in clinical negligence cases.

 Acting both for claimants and defendants gives me a good insight into the pressures faced by parties on different sides to litigation and familiarity with their tactics.